The progenitor galaxies of stellar haloes as "failed" Milky Ways: Numerics

 The statistics listed in Table~\ref{tab:obj_counts} make it clear that destroyed LMCs (based on the criteria we have set out earlier in the section) are relatively infrequent.
 It is worth considering how often a Milky Way-mass host accretes (and subsequently destroys) an LMC-mass galaxy {\it at all}.
 In other words, we can remove condition (iii) in the list of criteria defining a stellar halo progenitor and consider LMC-mass galaxies that become satellites at {\it any} point after $z=2$.
 Figure~\ref{fig:Nmerge_MW} shows the fraction of Milky Way-mass hosts at $z=0$, $f_{{\rm MW}}$, that have experienced a certain number of LMC-mass mergers, $N_{{\rm mergers,LMC}}$, since $z=2$.
-We find that almost half the Milky Way sample ($\sim 46\%$ of 329 total hosts) have {\it never} experienced a merger of this kind (or, if it has, the satellite is not destroyed by $z=0$).
+We find that almost half the Milky Way sample ($\sim 46\%$ of 329 total hosts) have {\it never} experienced a merger of this kind (or, if it has, the satellite is not destroyed by $z=0$\footnote{We find that 83 out of our 329 Milky Way-mass hosts ($\sim25\%$) contain an {\it undestroyed} satellite of this kind at $z=0$.
+This corresponds to a total of 96 satellite galaxies at the present day.}).
 Of the remainder that do experience such events, 38\% have accreted 1 satellite; 13\% have accreted 2 satellites; 1.7\% have accreted 3 satellites; 0.3\% (i.e., one Milky Way) has accreted 4 such satellites since $z=2$.